Shop-specific acts of sustainability per category:

 Life

-Among other things, Life’s selection contains ecological cleaning products, natural cosmetics and vegan beauty products.
+Life’s product selection contains e.g. ecological cleaning products, natural cosmetics and vegan beauty products.

 Partioaitta